Emzini: Sneak Peak

 The Cracks in the Emzini Empire

 In the high-stakes world of the Emzini Empire, power isn't just built on capital—it’s built on secrets.
 But as any titan of industry will tell you, the higher the walls, the deeper the shadows.
-Currently, the empire is shaking, not from market fluctuations, but from the volatile friction between two brothers: Shaka and Bandile.
+Currently, the empire is shaking, not from market fluctuations, but from the volatile friction.

-If you’ve been following the saga of the Nkosi family, you know that the "business as usual" facade is officially crumbling.
+For the Nkosi family, the "business as usual" facade is officially crumbling.
 Here is a look at the internal war threatening to level the dynasty.

 Shaka’s Reign